-On March 18th, I’ll be giving a workshop to teach iOS development by looking at completed apps and customizing them.
+On March 18th, I’ll be giving a presentation to teach iOS development by looking at completed apps and customizing them.

 - To do the exercises, you need a Mac with Xcode 8.2+ installed.
 If you don’t have access to a Mac, I think we’ll have enough people with one and can pair you with someone.